113ll3/Ibmclouddocscli/reference/ibmcloud/extend_cli.md

 ### Step 1: Search for the plug-in

-1. Use the command `ibmcloud plugin repo-plugins -r REPO_NAME` to look for a plug-in in the repository.
+1. Use the `ibmcloud plugin repo-plugins -r REPO_NAME` command to look for a plug-in in the repository.
 2. The {{site.data.keyword.Bluemix_notm}} CLI has the official repository with name 'IBM Cloud', you can search the official plug-ins as shown in the following example:

   ```
-  $ ibmcloud plugin repo-plugins -r "IBM Cloud"
+  $ ibmcloud plugin repo-plugins
   Getting plug-ins from repository 'IBM Cloud'...

   Repository: IBM Cloud